-4.22.11 Wheels and Tyres
+4.23.11 Wheels and Tyres

-- 4.22.11.1 Wheels constructed of carbon fibre or carbon composite are not permitted unless the manufacturer has equipped the homologated production model with this type of wheel.
-In this case, wheels must be pre-approved by MA. - 4.22.11.2 Tyres must comply with the following: - Treads on tyres must be at least 1mm deep on any part of the tyre that comes in contact with the ground, - b) The tread depth indicating holes on slick tyres must be clearly visible and at least 0.5mm deep. - 4.22.11.3 Right angle and aftermarket Schrader valves are permitted
+- a) Wheels constructed of carbon fibre or carbon composite are not permitted, manufacturers whose production machines are equipped with this type of wheel must as part of the homologation process nominate one front and one rear replacement alloy wheel of the same dimensions as the OEM wheel.
+The nominated wheel must not be constructed of magnesium or be lighter than the OEM wheel.
+Any replacement wheel must be pre-approved by MA. - b) Tyres must comply with the following: - i) Treads on tyres must be at least 1mm deep on any part of the tyre that comes in contact with the ground, - ii) The tread depth indicating holes on slick tyres must be clearly visible and at least 0.5mm deep. - c) Right angle and aftermarket Schrader valves are permitted

-4.22.12 Mudguards
+4.23.12 Mudguards

-- 4.22.12.1 Either a rear mudguard or a seat must be fitted which extends at least 20 degrees to the rear of a vertical line drawn through the rear wheel axle. - 4.22.12.2 Mudguards must be made of a material, which is not liable to cause personal injury if deformed.
+- a) Either a rear mudguard or a seat must be fitted which extends at least 20 degrees to the rear of a vertical line drawn through the rear wheel axle. - b) Mudguards must be made of a material, which is not liable to cause personal injury if deformed.

-4.23 Technical Regulations: Superbike
+4.24 Technical Regulations: Superbike

-4.23.1 Machine Eligibility
+4.24.1 Machine Eligibility

-The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it.

-- 4.23.1.1 Subject to the required and permitted alterations set out below, Superbike machines must: - a) Be fitted with the Australian Design Rule (ADR) compliance plates for the particular machine, - b) Be eligible for registration in all States and Territories in which they compete, - c) Be of a make and model lawfully sold in Australia, - d) Be as constructed by the manufacturer, - e) Have an engine capacity of: - i) No less than 850cc and no more than 1300cc for two cylinder engines, - ii) No less than 750cc and no more than 1000cc for four cylinder 4-Stroke engines. - 4.23.1.2 The range of vehicle identification numbers for each model must be provided to MA. - 4.23.1.3 At least 20 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing that manufacturer.
-Machines must be approved by MA.
+- a) The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it. - b) Subject to the required and permitted alterations set out below, Superbike machines must: - i) Be fitted with the Australian Design Rule (ADR) compliance plates for the particular machine, - ii) Be eligible for registration in all States and Territories in which they compete, - iii) Be of a make and model lawfully sold in Australia, - iv) Be as constructed by the manufacturer, - v) Have an engine capacity of: - No less than 850cc and no more than 1300cc for two cylinder engines, - No less than 750cc and no more than 1000cc for four cylinder 4-Stroke engines.